 Ms. McEnroe is…OK, here, I guess.
 Certainly acting opposite Reb Brown isn’t going to raise your game or anything.

 We open in “Los Angeles, California U.S.A.”
 So not the Los Angeles, California in Pakistan, then.
-“City of the Angles” a further text then clarifies.
+“City of the Angels” a further text then clarifies.
 Presumably this is meant ironically, or something.
 Meanwhile, the locale is visually indicated by a shot of palm trees.
 The verisimilitude is all but dripping off the screen.

 Cut to a church.
 In progress is the funeral of Karen White, the central protagonist of the previous film.
 No mention is made of her recently murdered husband.
 Or of the fact that, you know, she turned into a werewolf and was then shot to death on a popular big city news broadcast.